U.S. regulators turn up heat on Fiat Chrysler recalls

 The Obama administration on Monday escalated a running regulatory battle with Fiat Chrysler Automobiles NV, saying it could impose "multiple penalties" on the automaker and order a public hearing to examine FCA's handling of 20 recalls affecting more than 10 million vehicles.

-The National Highway Traffic Safety Administration said Fiat Chrysler (FCHA.MI) (FCAU.N) could face up to $700 million (447 million pounds) in fines and be required to buy back or replace vehicles if regulators find evidence that it failed in its legal recall obligations.
+The National Highway Traffic Safety Administration said Fiat Chrysler could face up to $700 million in fines and be required to buy back or replace vehicles if regulators find evidence that it failed in its legal recall obligations.

 A public hearing would be the broadest the agency has held to date and follows what NHTSA Administrator Mark Rosekind described as frustrated attempts by the agency to get Fiat Chrysler's U.S. unit, FCA US LLC, to move more aggressively to correct defects linked to fires, loss of control, unintended air bag deployments and fuel leaks.